Periorbital hyperpigmentation, otherwise known simply as “dark circles under the eyes” is a commonly encountered

 You can get plenty of vitamin E by eating the right foods.
 Abundant sources of vitamin E include olives, nuts, avocado, mangos, and plenty of other foods.

 Vitamin E oil can be used to massage the dark circles under your eyes before you go to bed.
 Leave this on your skin and repeat night after night for amazing brightening results.

 6. Wear Sunscreen

-Sunscreen is your ultimate protection and defence against overproduction of melanin that can aggravate the appearance of dark circles under the eyes.
+Sunscreen is your ultimate protection and defense against the overproduction of melanin that can aggravate the appearance of dark circles under the eyes.